yuisanae2f/CPure/headers/Container/Pair.md

 # #include
 ## <a href="../Container.md#Dynamic">ae2f</a>_<a href="./Dynamic.md">Dynamic</a> <d id="_Dynamic"></d>
-is the structure where pointer of the dynamically allocated room and its length are contained.
+is the structure where the pointer of the dynamically allocated room and its length are contained.

 # <a href="../Container.md">ae2f</a>_Pair <d id="_Pair"></d>
 ```c